RohanBera/Recommendation-system/README.md

 This was extracted HuMaNely from "My Anime List"

-To understand more about how the weights were awarded to the recommended anime nodes, go through the pdf attached.
+Some changed were made to the dataset.
+To understand the changes made in dataset and about how the weights were awarded to the recommended anime nodes, go through the pdf attached.